Deep Distance Sensitivity Oracles: Method

 \subsection{Representation Learning with Graph Convolutional Networks}

-In order to learn representations from, not only the shortest path data but also the network structure, we leverage graph convolutional networks (GCNs).
-Inspired by the successes of convolutional neural networks in computer vision, GCNs extend 2D convolutions by updating node information using their neighbors.
-These models utilize node attributes and the graph structure to update the current node by aggregating its neighbors' features with its own.
-By stacking many graph convolutional layers together, GCNs can obtain high-level feature representations that incorporate information from across the graph \cite{zhang2019graph}.
-The specific layer we use is the Graph Attention (GAT) layer.
+In order to learn representations from not only the shortest path data but also the network structure, we leverage the Graph Attention (GAT) layer.
 This attention-based convolutional layer computes each nodes' embeddings by implicitly learning different importance to different nodes within a neighborhood \cite{velivckovic2017graph}.
-These have been used successfully for tasks like biological link prediction, Android malware detection, and text classification \cite{pham2021link, hei2021hawk, linmei2019heterogeneous}.
-To the best of our knowledge, we are the first to apply the GAT mechanism to shortest path problems.
+While they have been used successfully for tasks like biological link prediction and text classification, to the best of our knowledge, we are the first to apply the GAT mechanism to shortest path problems.

-We initialize our node embeddings using node2vec, a general embedding technique which uses deep learning and random walks to flexibly explore and encode neighborhoods \cite{grover2016node2vec}.
-As mentioned above, this technique has been applied successfully for recommender systems, community detection, and, most relevantly, the shortest path task \cite{chen2019n2vscdnnr, hu2020community, rizi2018shortest}.
-Our representation learning framework uses node2vec to generate the initial embeddings and two GAT layers to refine them to our task.
+Like previous deep learning for shortest paths works, we initialize our node embeddings using node2vec\cite{grover2016node2vec,rizi2018shortest}.
+We use 16 iterations, a walk length of 10, num walks of 80, $p = 1$, $q = 1$, and window size of 10.
+Next, we use two GAT layers to refine our embeddings towards our task.
 We introduce non-linearities using a ReLU layer, and we speed up convergence using GraphNorm layers, a normalization technique that was recently found to be more effective than similar techniques for training graph neural networks \cite{cai2021graphnorm}.
-We also use dropout (0.1) to deal with overfitting \cite{srivastava2014dropout}.
+We also use dropout (0.1) to deal with overfitting.